goldenpete/AuctionTracker/README.md

 The goal of this program is to run a website that displays the Auction House status.

-Bloxstrap is avaliable for all browsers at https://tww-auction.com.
+This program is avaliable for all browsers at https://tww-auction.com.

 ## Features: